Léon Méthot

 Léon Méthot (13 May 1895 – 6 August 1972) was a Progressive Conservative Party member of the Senate of Canada.
 He was born in Trois-Rivières, Quebec and became a lawyer.

 The son of Georges Méthot and E. Rousseau, he was educated at the Séminaire de Trois-Rivières and the Université Laval, was called to the Quebec bar in 1919 and practised in Trois-Rivières.
 In 1929, he was named King's Counsel.

 Méthot made attempts to gain a House of Commons of Canada seat at the Three Rivers riding, first as a Conservative in the 1935 election then as a Progressive Conservative in the 1945 election.
 He was unsuccessful with both these campaigns.

-He was appointed to the Senate for the Shawinegan, Quebec division on 12 October 1957 following nomination by Prime Minister John Diefenbaker.
+He was appointed to the Senate for the Shawinigan, Quebec division on 12 October 1957 following nomination by Prime Minister John Diefenbaker.
 Méthot remained in that role until his death on 6 August 1972.